Claim: An unusually high percentage of the child actors who starred in the Our Gang film series have met tragic, premature ends.

 Wheezer -- Robert Hutchins was killed in an airplane accident at age 19.

 Pete the Pup -- He was poisoned by an unknown assailant.

 and Spanky.......Robert Blake is accused of murdering his wife (recently acquitted)

-Origins: Classifying this entry as "True" or "False" is problematic.
-Although the facts stated in the example above are mostly true, we've listed this item as false because the implied significance of these facts — that they represent an unusually high pattern of tragic deaths amongst a selected group — is not supported by the evidence.
+Origins: Classifying this entry about a purported Our Gang curse as "True" or "False" is a bit problematic: Although the facts stated in the example above are mostly true, we've listed this item as false because the implied significance of these facts — that they represent an unusually high pattern of tragic deaths amongst a selected group — is not supported by the evidence.

 In general, most "curse" lists which supposedly document remarkably high levels of premature deaths and other tragedies of life within a group of people connected by some common bond should be taken as nothing more than frivolous entertainment because they are constructed through a number of misleading means: